Sore mouth due to chemotherapy

 • mouth ulcers

-How can you help make mouth care fun?
+How can I help make mouth care fun for my child having cancer treatment?

 Involve brothers and sisters in the game of mouth care.